eliclaggett/Speech-Recognition-LAS/README.md

 # Listen, Attend, Spell Model for Speech Recognition & Synthesis

-This an individual class project implementing the [Listen, Attend, Spell](https://arxiv.org/abs/1508.01211) model for speech recognition.
+This an individual class assignment implementing the [Listen, Attend, Spell](https://arxiv.org/abs/1508.01211) model for speech recognition.
 This machine learning model consists of an encoder, attention module, and decoder.
-The homework deliverables are as follows:
+The assignment deliverables are as follows:

 Implement an attention-based system to solve a sequence-to-sequence problem.